 It is NOT correct to confuse an individual’s current test performance with performance in work prior to injury, as current performance is likely affected by the sequelae of disability.

-My initial question regarding this report scenario, maybe helping to avoid confusion from the get go, is WHY were EACH of the specific testing instruments administered at all to this specific person?
+My initial question regarding this vocational report scenario, maybe helping to avoid confusion from the get go, is WHY were EACH of the specific testing instruments administered at all to this specific person?
 What is the rationalization for administration?
+The vocational person who wrote the report does not come close to answering these questions.
 To be ethically sound, administer testing only with a direct and relative reason to do so.

 I’ve written a professional report about my opinion on ethics and use of testing in vocational evaluations.
 Please contact me for a copy of the report.
 If you are my contact on LinkedIn, you’ll find it there readily available for now.

 The underlying use of testing results to try to prove a person is permanently and totally disabled raises many ethical questions.
 Would you want that for yourself?